Factsheet for case NL-2020-15/760 – Updated – measures in Netherlands

 |Does not apply to workers||Applies to all businesses||Does not apply to citizens|

 Social partners' role in designing the measure and form of involvement:

 |Form||Direct consultation outside a formal body||Direct consultation outside a formal body|

 Social partners' role in the implementation, monitoring and assessment phase:

 (As with the other measures (and consequently, the other cases): Though not discussed in great detail, the social partners (national level trade unions and employer organisations), have come together to discuss with the government how best to tackle the effects of the corona virus on workers and employers so as to keep the Dutch economy going.
-In the Netherlands relevant, national sectoral social partners are often involved in national policy making in a consultational capacity so that partners may reflect on regulatory plans and their intended impacts.
+In the Netherlands, relevant national and sectoral social partners are often involved in national policymaking in a consultational capacity, so that partners may reflect on regulatory plans and their intended impacts.
 This happens in a direct consultation fashion or through tripartite meetings (facilitated by the National Labour Foundation).
-The social partners were consulted for the whole package of measures introduced by the Dutch cabinet on 17 March 2020.)
+The social partners were consulted for the whole package of measures introduced by the Dutch cabinet on 17 March 2020).

 In connection with NOW 3.0, all social partners are generally supportive of the measures and happy that they are extended.
 VNO-NCW and MKB-Nederland are happy that employers will not be fined anymore for firing employees.
 In the initial policy proposal the compensation would be cutback after January 2021, the employer’s organisations were critical of this.
 They responded positively when the cabinet decided to amend the policies by removing the cutbacks.

 Eurofound (2020), Temporary emergency measure for the preservation of jobs, case NL-2020-15/760 (measures in Netherlands), COVID-19 EU PolicyWatch, Dublin, http://eurofound.link/covid19eupolicywatch